 Upload the captions file.
 See Adding Captions to an Entry.

+Go to the Content tab and select the Captions section.
 Copy the URL from the File Location column.

 Go to the Content tab and click on an entry.

-Go to the Custom Data tab.
+Go to the Custom Data tab and select the schema you created for Captions.

 Copy and paste the CaptionsType and CaptionsUrl information and click Save.